 Midwifery Services in Medi-Cal

-Certified Nurse Midwives (CNM) and Licensed Midwives (LM) are individuals licensed to practice midwifery in California.
-CNMs and LMs are eligible to enroll as Medi-Cal providers with the California Department of Health Care Services (DHCS).
-CNM and LM who are enrolled in Medi-Cal may provide Medi-Cal covered benefits and services within their applicable scopes of practice in both the fee-for-service (FFS) and through managed care plans (MCPs) in the managed care delivery systems.
+California currently recognizes two kinds of midwives: Certified Nurse Midwives (CNM) who are sometimes referred to as Nurse Midwives (NMW) and Licensed Midwives (LM).
+Both LMs and CNMs can practice independently, they do not require physician supervision and are Eligible to enroll as Medi-Cal providers with the California Department of Health Care Services (DHCS).
+CNMs and LMs who are enrolled in Medi-Cal may provide Medi-Cal covered benefits and services within their applicable scopes of practice in both the fee-for-service (FFS) and through managed care plans (MCPs) in the managed care delivery systems.

 Medi-Cal Provider Manuals